jograca/wimp-fe-v2/README.md

 Curretly works with Travis-CI Automation Depoying to Heroku (Deployment Details Below) for both Front-End and Back-End App components.

-In this project we created a single-page, one component Angular Front-End to interact with the WIMP APIs created in this project:
+In this project, we were provided with a starter Angular 4 App with multiple components interacting with the Movies class in the WIMP API.
+The assignment was to add in additional components (Actors, Awards) and to tweak the Home Page UI.

 https://github.com/jograca/wimp